incarnate87/sample_nodejs/README.md

 # sample_nodejs
-A sample node_js project to run html files on server created locally
+A sample node.js project to run html files on server created locally